 When it comes to packing supplies, a hefty roll of painter’s tape is a must for any move.
 Besides marking up the floor when I’m working with tight spaces, I also use it throughout the packing process.
 In fact, it’s never out of my reach.
 Use it to easily mark and identify moving boxes, tape together loose items like cutlery or pens, or to secure loose fixtures on furniture or decor, like a loose mirror inside its frame.
 I’m also a big fan of using a strip or two of painter’s tape to make sure pesky drawers stay shut or to tape a few loose screws and washers together (and on their main pieces) after disassembling furniture or electronics.
 The best part?
 It’s sticky but not crazy-adhesive, so it doesn’t damage most materials and surfaces.

-Utilizing a portable container service like PODS for moving cuts down on time, labor, and stress.
+Using a portable container service like PODS for moving cuts down on time, labor, and stress.
 Instead of all the back and forth (and back breaking) that comes with moving in and out of a storage unit, portable containers allow you to load directly on your property and on your schedule.

 For instance, PODS simply drops off and then picks up your personal container at your convenience, so you can take your time loading and there’s no need to worry about driving.
 Plus, keeping your things in your own secure container significantly reduces the risk of damage that can occur during multiple moves in and out of trucks and storage units.
 Even if your move doesn’t require storage, portable containers are a convenient moving solution if you need some scheduling flexibility or if you want to skip the driving but don’t want to pay an arm and a leg for a full-service mover.

 We’re all pretty familiar with a moving checklist, but have you ever created a packing inventory list?
 This extra step can seem like a hassle as you begin your move, but trust me, you’ll be singing its praises as soon as you start unloading boxes in your new place.
-This hack is especially good for long-distance moves (which, according to an independent report by HireAHelper, are increasing for the first time since the early 2000s) when there will be a longer gap of time between when you packed to when you unpack.
+This hack is especially good for long-distance moves (which, according to an independent report by HireAHelper, are increasing for the first time since the early 2000s) when there will be a longer gap of time between when you packed and when you unpack.

 While you’re packing, assign each packed box and prepped individual item a number.
 I like to use a thick piece of painter’s tape for this so the number is easy to locate later, plus it won’t damage non-boxed items.
 On your list, write down the corresponding number and a brief but solid description of the item or what’s inside the box.
 When it comes time to unload, you can check against your list to make sure nothing went missing during the move, and, if it did, you’ll know what it was right away.